-Houston Probate & Estate Administration Attorney
+Houston Probate Lawyer & Estate Administration Attorney

 Serving the Greater Houston metro region, the Salinas Law Firm, provides a full range of estate and probate legal services, including testate and intestate administrations, small estate administrations and ancillary administrations.